-Murphy's calls itself a steak house, but to us it looks more like a diner: counter and stools, bare-tabled booths, and a staff of superquick waitresses who git 'er done.
-The menu does include steaks, and those that we've seen on other people's plates look huge and good.
+Murphy's calls itself a steak house, but to us it looks more like a diner: counter and stools, bare-tabled booths, and a staff of waitresses who git 'er done.
+The menu does include steaks, and those that we've seen on other people's plates look large and good.
 Nevertheless, it's not for steak that we recommend a visit to this 1940s-era eatery just east of the Osage Indian reservation.
 It is for a hot hamburger.

 If you have pictured in your head some sort of beef patty in some sort of bun, erase that picture and consider this: pieces of toasted white bread spread out on a plate topped with a large hamburger that has been hacked into pieces, the burger topped with a mountain of French fries, and the French fries topped with a large spill of dark, beefy gravy as rich as a Mexican mole.
 It’s a magic combination, especially the way the crisp logs of fried potato soften in places where the gravy blankets them, imbibing a rich beefy savor for which squiggles of onion (an optional component) are an ideal accent.
 Even folks who come for steak instead of chopped-up hamburger know to order a side dish of fried potatoes with gravy.

 Variations on the theme include a hot cheeseburger, hot beef, hot steak, and hot ham.
-Extra gravy is available at 35 cents per bowl.

 The front of Murphy's menu is emblazoned with a motto that is one of our favorites: "Gravy Over All."
 When anyone orders a hot hamburger, the motto becomes a question.
 The waitress asks, "Gravy over all?"
 We can't imagine saying no.